 Meeting confidentiality standards typically means having encryption, access controls, and firewalls in place to protect customer data.
 It may also mean robust user permissions that ensure data is only accessible to those in the organization who truly need it.

-In some cases, confidentiality or privacy laws like GDPR or the California Consumer Privacy Act (CCPA) come into play here and the auditor will be looking at compliance from a legal standpoint as well as an industry standard one.
+In some cases, confidentiality or privacy laws like the EU’s General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA) come into play here and the auditor will be looking at compliance from a legal standpoint as well as an industry standard one.

-While privacy standards apply specifically to customer data, confidentiality may also include protecting clients’ intellectual property, trade secrets, etc.
+While privacy standards apply specifically to customer data, confidentiality may also include protecting clients’ intellectual property, trade secrets, and other applicable information.

 Personally identifiable information (PII) is private and users have full control over its use.